Michael Kelly (editor): Legacy and honors

 Kelly's legacy remains divided.
-On one side, he is remembered as a journalist who "stood for truth, and died for his beliefs."
-But he has been criticized for his vocal support for the invasion of Iraq (which ended in an eight-year insurgency against American troops and the reformed Iraqi forces), an event partially attributed by some to a press perceived as being not critical enough.
+On one side, he is remembered as a journalist who "stood for truth, and died for his beliefs".
+On the other hand, he has been criticized for his vocal support for the invasion of Iraq, which ended in an eight-year insurgency against American troops and the reformed Iraqi forces, an event partially attributed by some to a press perceived as being not critical enough.

 Combined as it was with his support of Stephen Glass during his scandal, Gawker editor Tom Scocca said that Kelly had the "distinction of an active role in two of the worst failures of journalism in a generation."
 Scocca further wrote: "It's not simply that Kelly was wrong, nor that he was wrong about important things.
 It's that he was aggressively, manipulatively, and smugly wrong."

 The Atlantic Media Company, owner of the publications for which Kelly worked from 1997 to 2003, annually honors journalists with the Michael Kelly Award, which recognizes a journalist for "the fearless pursuit and expression of truth".
 In 2003 the University of New Hampshire English department established the Michael Kelly Memorial Scholarship Fund, which awards a sophomore or junior student "who is passionate about journalism".

-Michael Kelly's name, along with those of Daniel Pearl, Elizabeth Neuffer and David Bloom, was added to the National War Correspondents Memorial in Gathland State Park, Burkittsville, Maryland—to honor fallen post-9/11 journalists who covered the War on Terrorism.
+Michael Kelly's name, along with those of Daniel Pearl, Elizabeth Neuffer and David Bloom, was added to the National War Correspondents Memorial in Gathland State Park, Burkittsville, Maryland—to honor fallen post-9/11 journalists who covered the war on terrorism.
 His name is also listed on the journalists' memorial in the Newseum in Washington, D.C.
 Kelly was interred at Mount Auburn Cemetery, Cambridge, Massachusetts.
 Kelly's collected works were published posthumously as Things Worth Fighting For: Collected Writings (2004).